 Work on Campus: Get Paid to Acquire New Skills

-Work Campus employment is available to students year-round while at the University of Mary.
+Work Campus employment is available to students year-round at the University of Mary.
 Students can choose from a wide array of positions across many campus departments.
 Below we have outlined the process students will follow in searching for on-campus employment.

 - Create an account and profile on Handshake.